 BSW Admission and Academic Requirements

-1. The complete "Application for Candidacy for the BSW Degree and Field Placement" are reviewed by the BSW Program Director and the BSW Committee.
+1. The complete "Application for Candidacy for the BSW Degree" are reviewed by the BSW Program Director and the BSW Committee.

 2. The BSW Committee consists of assigned faculty with primary responsibility for BSW curriculum.
 This group meets to review applications and information related to academic progress in coursework.